 Tickets for Boxing Day matches are snapped up like gold dust as families unite to attend the matches and cheer on their team as one.
 The spirit, even between opposing sets of fans, is usually quite cordial around this special holiday fixture.
 And let me tell you, that’s something that doesn’t happen often.
 Friendly and non-offensive banter is a rare thing in and around PL stadiums.

 There’s just something about being huddle together on a cold winter’s day cheering on your side with the memory of Christmas Day fresh in your mind.
 There’s definitely been games I’ve played in that should’ve never have gone ahead as the pitches were waterlogged or frozen, but rarely are they cancelled.
-Players are excepted to perform, despite seeing their festive season completely overlooked but when they signed a deal, they knew what they were getting into.
+Players rise to the occasion as it is a sacred day in the sporting calendar and there is extra excitement in the air.

 It’s Boxing Day, there has to be soccer.
 Just like on Thanksgiving, when there has to be football.

-Boxing Day matches go back to as far as I can remember, and sporting tradition runs deep on Dec.
-26. The famous horse race, the King George VI Chase is run on Boxing Day, as well as rugby matches and the Scottish, Welsh and Irish soccer leagues in the U.K.
+The tradition of Boxing Day matches goes back decades, and sporting tradition runs deep on Dec.
+26. The famous horse race, the King George VI Chase is run on Boxing Day, as well as rugby matches and the Scottish, Welsh and Irish soccer leagues in the United Kingdom.

 Today the Boxing Day sales get in the way of PL crowds slightly, as retailers slash their prices to attract the punters in their droves.
-Oxford Street in London on Boxing Day makes Black Friday at the Mall of America seem like a cake walk.
-Soccer is an escape from all that nonsense too.
+Oxford Street in London on Boxing Day is like Black Friday at the Mall of America.

 “Me and my staff are really looking forward to this [the Christmas period].
 It’s going to be crazy with many games in a short period of time but I think it’s a very good time for [people] to get together, come to the stadium and come together as a family.
 It’s something that the people and many families enjoy doing in this country, we as well.
 We want to enjoy.
 We’re really looking forward to it.”